-Why Establish Your Business in Utah?
+Why Establish Your Business in Nevada?

 One of the first and most important decisions that an entrepreneur will make is where they will establish their business.
 This is largely because businesses are governed by a mix of state and federal laws.
 Laws vary greatly from state to state, meaning business owners must be strategic when selecting their company’s location.

-- Greatly reduced taxes for businesses at 5% flat rate on net income
+- Greatly reduced taxes for businesses

 - Personal liability protection